Houston Airport Guide

 - Centurion Lounge - Location: Terminal D, Airside, near Gate 6.
 Hours: 5:30AM - 9:00PM.
 Lounges Access: American Express cardholders (US$ 50)

-USO Lounge - The USO offers a lounge to members of the US military and their families.
+USO Lounge - The USO offers a lounge that is free of charge to members of the US military and their families.
 Amenities: WiFi, video games, TV lounge, snacks, computers and a library.
 Location: Terminal D, Airside, across from D-2.
 Hours: 6:00AM - 9:00PM.

 Free WiFi is available at Houston Airport.
 Connect to the "Free Airport WIFI" network.